LIFE GOES ON: AN INTRODUCTION

 Alice Mary Anable (1882-1966).
 My Mother's Mother's Mother.
 My Great-Grandmother.

 Alice is the only one of my eight great-grandparents that I met.
-She was born at Dry Drayton, and by the age of 19 was working as a live-in servant in the centre of Cambridge.
-Her brother Harry was killed on July 1st 1916, the first day of the Battle of the Somme.
+She was born at Dry Drayton, and by the age of 19 she was working as a live-in servant in the centre of Cambridge.
+Her younger brother Harry was killed on July 1st 1916, the first day of the Battle of the Somme.
 She is shown in my Christening photograph holding me on her lap, and I remember her visiting my grandmother shortly before she died in her early 80s .

 1882: Alice Mary Beatrice Anable was born in Dry Drayton, Cambridgeshire.
 She was baptised at St Peter and St Paul Dry Drayton on 30th July.